-A Bachelor of Science in Forensic Psychology program provides students with a broad background in principles of psychology applied to the legal system.
 Students learn about ethical issues, theoretical processes, scientific methodologies and research standards.
 Programs offer students opportunities for observation and fieldwork in psychiatric facilities.
+Students complete research and presentations related to forensic psychology or choose a specialization in the field.
 Internships are also available to provide hands-on working experience.
-Students complete research and presentations related to forensic psychology or choose a specialization in the field.
+Some online courses and programs are available.
+Applicants to these bachelor's degree programs will need SAT or ACT scores, as well as a strong high school GPA or high GED scores.

-Students of this program engage in the study of human behavior and mental processes, and they gain skills in statistical analysis and research.
+Students of this program engage in the study of human behavior and mental processes, and they gain skills in statistical analysis.
 Course topics in a forensic psychology program may include:

 - Abnormal psychology